 Please note that I am not saying that if you stay with him that means that he’s NOT abusive.
 Many women stay with an abusive husband when they should get out.
 What I am saying is that if you say your husband is abusive, that, in and of itself, is a signal that YOU MUST NOW DO SOMETHING.

 If he is abusive, I know that’s really hard.
 It’s hard to get help.
 You feel helpless, and you feel like you deserve it.
 But please, reach out and talk to someone!
 Call the abuse hotline.
 Even call the police!
 But do something, for you and your kids.

 If he isn’t really abusive, then you need to stop calling him abusive and start looking at healthy ways to resolve conflict.

-Again, as soon as you use the word “abuse” without doing something concrete to leave, that is a signal that you are in the wrong and need to take action.
+Again, as soon as you use the word “abuse” without doing something concrete to address the situation and protect your kids (because kids suffer from seeing you abused, too), that is a signal that you are in the wrong and need to take action.

 Let’s reserve the word “abuse” for things that are so dangerous that leaving for your protection, or your children’s protection, is necessary.

 There’s an additional danger to this “abuse creep”: when we start thinking of ourselves as “abused”, when we are not, then we feel helpless, as if we’re victims, and we often fail to draw healthy boundaries to stop dysfunctional behaviour.